UTNkar/documentation/content/infrastructure/google_suite.md

 - [calendar.utn.se](http://calendar.utn.se/), the UTN calendar - similar to
 Google Calendar.

+Various committees govern their own Google Suite account.
+Although the system administrator has access to some of these, they are mostly governed by the committees themselves.
+The committees with their own Google Suites account are:

+- Balen
+- Forsränningen
+- Rally
+- TD-mottagningen
+- Utnarm
+- Valcom

-As an admin of the Google Apps organization, you will be able to access the settings of Google Apps through the [admin panel](https://admin.google.com), login using your UTN account.
+As an admin of the Google Suite organization, you will be able to access the settings of Google Suite through the [admin panel](https://admin.google.com), login using your UTN account.

+{{% notice note %}}

+Google Suite used to be called Google Apps.

+{{% /notice %}}

 ## Account Policy

-Within UTN all members that acquire a position as an official for UTN are allowed to have a Google Apps account.
-A Google Apps account allows the user to have a "@utn.se" e-mail address and use 15 GB of memory for Google's cloud services.
-However because of the limited number of accounts available, for the sake of clarity in administration, and to keep the data available among the UTN officials, the following policy is used to govern the Google Apps accounts.
+Within UTN all members that acquire a position as an official for UTN are allowed to have a Google Suite account.
+A Google Suite account allows the user to have a "@utn.se" e-mail address and use 15 GB of memory for Google's cloud services.
+However because of the limited number of accounts available, for the sake of clarity in administration, and to keep the data available among the UTN officials, the following policy is used to govern the Google Suite accounts.

 The accounts for UTN are split in two categories: accounts that bound to a specific position(e.g., *admin@utn.se*), and accounts that are bound to a